iuravic/duktig-skeleton-web-app/README.md

 Routes are defined in the [`Config/route.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/routes.php) file.
 Since Duktig's [route model](https://github.com/iuravic/duktig-core/blob/master/src/Core/Route/Route.php) is heavily influenced by the Symfony's route model, it's elements match it quite closely.

 Here is an example of a route which takes an URI path parameter called `myParam`.
 The parameter gets passed as an argument to the [`IndexController::exampleAction`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Controller/IndexController.php).
-In the following example the route also has an `ExampleRouteMiddleware` assigned to it.
+In the following example the route gets an `ExampleRouteMiddleware` assigned to it.

 ```php
 <?php